-Your support is also needed to encourage members of Congress to cosponsor legislation extending the NMTC program – H.R.
+Your support is needed to encourage members of Congress to cosponsor legislation extending the NMTC program: H.R.
 2655 and S. 996.
 With continued outreach, we can meet our ultimate goal to make the NMTC program permanent.

-Because of NMTCs, cities gain new tools for economic development, developers enjoy subsidized rates on debt or receive additional tax credit equity and investors fulfill CRA objectives and diversify their investment portfolio with commercial and mixed-use real estate.
+Because of the NMTC, cities gain new tools for economic development, developers enjoy subsidized rates on debt or receive additional tax credit equity and investors fulfill CRA objectives and diversify their investment portfolio with commercial and mixed-use real estate.

 We urge all members of the affordable housing and community development industries to get engaged in defending this critical tool.